smartdatalake/docker-shinner/README.md

 $ docker-compose up
 ```

-### Run spark-submit according to the running mode of sHINNER:
+### Run spark-submit according to the running mode of sHINER:

 To run the command line application run:
 ```